webmin/webmin.com/content/security.md

 {{< alert warning question "Found a bug?"
 "If you info found a new security related bug report it at **[security@webmin.com](mailto:security@webmin.com)**" >}}

+### Webmin 2.510 and below [October 9, 2025]
+#### Host header injection vulnerability in the password reset feature [CVE-2025-61541]

+- If the password reset feature is enabled, an attacker can use a specially crafted host header to cause the password reset email to contain a link to a malicious site.

+  > Thanks to Nyein Chan Aung and Mg Demon for reporting this.

 ### Webmin 2.202 and below [February 26, 2025]
 #### SSL certificates from clients may be trusted unexpectedly